Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-where the equality follows from Assumption~\ref{a:randomization-pre} and the standard consistency assumption.
-Equation~\eqref{eq:tau-pre} does not generally equal the true CATE, $\tau(d)$, since the conditional distribution of $Y_i(t, 0)$ given $D_i(0) = d$ may differ from that of $Y_i(t, 1)$ given $D_i(0) = d$ due to priming.
+where the equality follows from Assumption~\ref{a:randomization-pre} and the consistency assumption.
+Equation~\eqref{eq:tau-pre} does not generally equal the true CATE, $\tau(m)$, since the conditional distribution of $Y_i(t)$ given $M^{*}_i = m$ may differ from that of $Y^{*}_i(t)$ given $M^{*}_i = m$, since asking questions about the moderator before measuring outcome may distort subsequent responses.
+Thus, $\tau_{pre}(m)$ is the CATE of the land grievance treatment on the \emph{primed} support for the candidate.
 Similarly, $\delta$ is not generally equal to $\delta_{pre} \equiv \tau_{pre}(1)-\tau_{pre}(0)$.
-Indeed, the sampling process and the experimental design do not contain any direct information about the causal quantity of interest without further assumptions.
+The key problem here is that the pre-test design gives us information about the correct values of the moderator $M^{*}_{i}$, but provides no information about the outcomes we want to investigate, $Y^{*}_{i}(t)$.